kcx1/qplug/README.md

 }
 ```

-For your convenience, there is also schema in the configuration_example directory of this repo.
+For your convenience, there is also schema in the doc directory of this repo.

 There are a few things to note here: